Tight quasi-universality of Reeb graph distances: Universality of the interleaving distance for merge trees

 In this section, we focus on merge trees, which are a special case of contour trees that also arise from the connected components of the sublevel set filtration of a function.

 The merge trees obtained this way carry a function that is unbounded above, and they are characterized by the property that the canonical map from the merge tree to the Reeb graph of its epigraph is an isomorphism~\cite{MBW13}.
-Our definition is more general and also admits bounded functions, and in \cref{sec:epi_merge} we develop an analogous characterization for these general merge trees via the more general property that said canonical map is an embedding.
-Relating this property to our definition is not completely straightforward, and we defer the proof to the appendix.
+Our definition is more general and also admits bounded functions, and in \cref{sec:epi_merge} we develop an analogous characterization for these general merge trees via the property that said canonical map is an embedding.

 Our goal in \cref{sec:interleaving_cont_merge} is to prove that the interleaving distance for merge trees is universal.
-By \cref{thm:FC_U_contour}, it suffices to construct a $\delta$-contortion pair from a $\delta$-interleaving of merge trees.
-Summarizing the idea for the simpler special case of a merge tree $G$ unbounded above, the key insight behind the proof is that the $\delta$-smoothing of $G$ is isomorphic to an upward $\delta$-shift of $G$.
-Composing the interleaving morphisms with the isomorphisms obtained this way yields the desired $\delta$-contortion pair in the unbounded case (see \cref{thm:mergeTreesInducedContortion}).
+By \cref{thm:contour}, it suffices to construct a $\delta$-contortion pair from a $\delta$-interleaving of merge trees.
+Summarizing the idea for the simpler special case of a merge tree $G$ unbounded above, the key insight behind the proof is that the $\delta$-smoothing of $G$ is isomorphic to a $\delta$-shift of $G$.
+Composing the interleaving morphisms with the isomorphisms obtained this way yields the desired $\delta$-contortion pair in the unbounded case.